wcrowther/VueCore/vueapp/src/markdown/src.md

 # `src` Directory Structure and Descriptions

-The `src` directory contains the main source code for the Vue application.
+The `src` directory contains the main source code for the Vue application, including components, pages, stores, utilities, and styles.
 Below is a breakdown of its top-level elements, with details for key subfolders and files.

 ---